The future classroom: A Q&A with Justina Nixon-Saintil

 Design thinking is a creative problem-solving method rooted in empathy and iteration.
 In traditional schooling, students are taught that failure is to be avoided at all costs.
 Through design thinking, students are relearning the value of failing, in an effort to gain insight and reach a better product or solution.
 Students are ultimately building resiliency and collaborative skills, as well as learning to create empathetically, understanding the needs of the end user when prototyping and iterating.
 These are skills we hope they’ll refine and take with them throughout their academic careers.

 Augmented and virtual reality may soon become integral parts of a student's education in the 5G world.
 Until now, VR and AR haven’t been used regularly in school, due to the lack of available bandwidth and low latency needed to properly render these experiences.
-But with 5G, these applications will be able to help students learn in a very hands-on sense, heightening engagement and understanding.
+But with 5G Ultra Wideband, these applications can help students learn in a very hands-on sense, heightening engagement and understanding.

 A good example of this comes from one of our 5G EdTech Challenge winners.
 The World Science Festival, in partnership with Columbia University, created a “visceral science” program—an immersive VR experience that exposes students to inaccessible realms such as atoms and particles, planets and stars, black holes and galaxies.
 This project will allow schools to access the VR program at the same time, with limited lag or interruption.
 Students will be able to learn about the vast complexities of the universe up close.

-The ability of teachers and students to collaborate in near-real time, even when they’re not in the same room, will be a game-changer.
-Remote education through 5G is expected to give schools the opportunity to bring experts into the classroom in the form of holograms.
+The ability of teachers and students to collaborate in near-real time, even when they’re not in the same room, should be a game-changer.
+Remote education through 5G may give schools the opportunity to bring experts into the classroom in the form of holograms.
 Thanks to AR and VR tools, whether a student is in the classroom or miles away should no longer make much of a difference.
-They’ll feel like they’re right there with the teacher.
+They’ll always feel like they’re right there with the teacher.

 Verizon Innovative Learning creates new ways of learning and teaching.
 In a language arts classroom, a traditional written book report can now be submitted as a virtual reality experience.
 In a geometry class, where angles and degrees were traditionally taught with protractors and rulers, kids are now using coding and programmable robots to engage physically and visually.